Analysis - Colorado shooting unlikely to spur changes in gun laws

 Speaking on WOR Radio on Friday, Bloomberg called on Obama and Romney to tell the public what they would do to reduce gun violence.

-"Soothing words are nice, but maybe it's time that the two people who want to be president of the United States stand up and tell us what they are going to do about it, because this is obviously a problem across the country," he said.
+"Soothing words are nice, but maybe it's time that the two people who want to be president of the United States stand up and tell us what they are going to do about it," he said.

 "I don't think there's any other developed country in the world that has remotely the problem we have," Bloomberg said.
 "We have more guns than people in this country."